-In the astrology chart, the Moon not only governs our emotions but also our potential and how we choose to express ourselves through life.
+In the astrology chart, the Moon governs not only our emotions but also our potential and how we choose to express ourselves through life.
 In fact, for many people understanding their Moon sign can often help to bring more awareness than their Sun sign.

-Bringing Friday and the number 13 together, you can see that Friday the 13th is in fact, a very powerful day for feminine energy and creativity.
+Bringing Friday and the number 13 together, you can see that Friday the 13th is, in fact, a very powerful day for feminine energy and creativity.

 It is also an extremely powerful time of death and rebirth as it represents that mid-point in the cycle between something new emerging and something old slipping away.

-Friday the 13th has often been held in high regards by women and the pagan community, and many rituals and spells are often conducted on this day in order to make the most of this beautiful energy.
+Friday the 13th has often been held in high regard by women and the pagan community, and many rituals and spells are often conducted on this day in order to make the most of this beautiful energy.

 We all have feminine energy in us, so Friday the 13th is not just for women.
-It is a day for all of us to honour or own abilities to create and receive energy from the world around us.
+It is a day for all of us to honour our own abilities to create and receive energy from the world around us.